giagiannis/anonymization/README.md

-<h2>Overview</h2>
-Anonymity is a project dealing anonymity of users on large, distributed database systems.
+Anonymity is a project currently developed dealing anonymity of users on large, distributed database systems.
+The purpose of the project